-It has been possible to complete draft status assessments on a number of common indicators as of February/March 2017.
+It has been possible to complete draft status assessments on a number of common indicators as of February/March 2017 (D3, D5, D8 and D9).
 The assessment of the remaining common indicators will need to be completed by Bulgaria and Romania by July 2018.

 The Roof Report is open for other Black Sea countries to contribute.
-Although its main focus is the presentation of Romanian and Bulgarian common indicators to fulfill the 2018 reporting requirements, it should relate to the work planned and ongoing within the Black Sea Commission (e.g. BSIMAP, Black Sea SAP and planned Marine Litter Regional Action Plan).
+Although its main focus is the presentation of Romanian and Bulgarian common indicators to fulfill the 2018 MSFD reporting requirements, it should relate to the work planned and ongoing within the Black Sea Commission (e.g. BSIMAP, Black Sea SAP and planned Marine Litter Regional Action Plan).

 Hence, other BSC Member States are invited to present own national methodologies towards defining indicators, targets/objectives and monitoring approaches for protecting their marine waters.